Unit and distinct distances in typical norms: Abstract

 For the distinct distances problem, we prove that for almost all norms $\|.\|$ on $\R^d$ any set of $n$ points defines at least $(1-o(1))n$ distinct distances according to $\|.\|$.
 This is clearly tight up to the $o(1)$ term.

+We also answer the famous Hadwiger--Nelson problem for almost all norms on $\R^2$, showing that their unit distance graph has chromatic number $4$.

-Our results settle, in a strong and somewhat surprising form, problems and conjectures of Brass, of Matou\v{s}ek, and of Brass--Moser--Pach.
+Our results settle, in a strong and somewhat surprising form, problems and conjectures of Brass, Matou\v{s}ek, Brass--Moser--Pach, Chilakamarri, and Robertson.
 The proofs combine combinatorial and geometric ideas with tools from Linear Algebra, Topology and Algebraic Geometry.